 Your situation analysis should include an overview of the competitive landscape in addition to the factors in the marketplace or organization that created the need for this project.
 Please explain the problem(s) and opportunity/opportunities pertaining to this project while avoiding industry jargon.

 Provide a specific, detailed explanation of the measurable objectives/goals that guided the development of the project.

 Discuss the techniques, methods, and approaches used to achieve the objectives stated above and solve the problem.

-Provide both quantitative and qualitative documentation of the success of the project, such as inquiries or sales generated, press clippings or positive feedback from management or client contacts that demonstrate the goals were achieved.
+Provide both quantitative and qualitative documentation of the success of the project, such as engagement, inquiries or sales generated, earned media message pull-through or positive feedback from management or client contacts that demonstrate the goals were achieved.
 The results documentation must contain factual information (not opinions or feelings) and should confirm achievement of the set goals.
 All supporting materials should be attached and should not be included in your entry narrative.

 Your entry narrative will be scored section by section, based on how well you convey the section’s required information as noted above:

 Separate from the entry narrative slideshow PDF, you will also be required to submit a 150-word summary of your entry.
 This will be used as an introduction in the online Winner’s Showcase, and may also be used in the ceremony or other presentation of winners.